 The Court also held that the Coakers could not avail themselves of the exception to personal liability under RCW 51.48.055(4).
 The statute provides, in pertinent part, that an individual cannot be personally liable for an assessment “if all of the assets of the [business] have been applied to its debts through bankruptcy.”
 RCW 51.48.055(4).
 Although the Coakers’ corporation completed bankruptcy before the order against them became final, the Court of Appeals held this was too late because an individual can only rely on RCW 51.48.055(4) if the business has filed for and completed bankruptcy before “termination, dissolution, or abandonment” of the business.
 Coaker, 16 Wn.
 App.
 2d at 925.

 The Coakers filed a petition for review with the Washington Supreme Court in July 2021.
 In their petition, the Coakers argue that the BIIA and Court of Appeals misinterpreted RCW 51.48.055(4).
-We will provide an update on this matter as soon as the Supreme Court’s issues its decision.
+On November 3, 2021, the Supreme Court denied review.

 Commentary: Under the Court of Appeals’ decision, L&I can disregard the corporate or limited liability company form and impose personal liability on officers and/or members – notwithstanding the exception provided under RCW 51.48.055(4) – unless the business pursues an expensive bankruptcy to completion.